imnotkhoanguyen/nai-salon/README.md

-# Nai Salon Website (Astro)
+# Nail 90 Spa Website (Astro)

-Site for Nai Salon in Green, Ohio built with Astro and deployed on Vercel.
+Site for Nail 90 Spa in Green, Ohio built with Astro and deployed on Vercel.

 ## 🚀 Project Structure